Queenstion Time #2: Tatianna

 T: Ohh!
 I did like it to a certain extent.
 They helped pick, but Ru had the final say.
 I thought it was kinda cool.
 But I feel like the whole season was other people sending you home, so I don’t think it was really necessary to give all these people the power to send you home at the end.
 But I thought it was a cool twist, it was definitely entertaining.

-PS: It was!
-Do you think any of the twists they keep introducing would put queens off going on future All Stars?
+PS: Do you think any of the twists they keep introducing would put queens off going on future All Stars?

 T: No, I feel like we kinda know there’s going to be twists.
 Even if you go on a regular season, there’s going to be twists and turns.
 I think that makes it fun.